 The outer petals have a silver sheen and deep, purple to mahogany venation.
 The pattern is most prominent when in bud.
 At the heart of the flowers are golden orange stamen.
 You can expect 1-2 flowers from each Crocus ‘Zwanenburg’ bulb.

 One of the first bulbs to flower species Crocus are the perfect cure for winter blues.
 Each fabulous bloom is 3-4cm across (this is pretty big for a species Crocus).

-This cultivar is noted for its ease of growth, it holds the prestigious RHS Award of Garden Merit.
+This cultivar is noted for its ease of growth and holds the prestigious RHS Award of Garden Merit.

 Crocus can act as bee hotels!
 In the early days of winter, bees have been known to shelter in the safe harbour of the crocus blooms over night.
 As the petals open and close with the sun, the bees are assured of a relaxing night inside the blooms, emerging refreshed in the morning after a good night’s rest and with a nice measure of pollen.

 Crocus 'Zwanenburg' bulbs don't need to be lifted every year, so you can allow them to naturalise and only dig and divide as required when they become crowded after four or five years.
 It is a good idea to protect new growth from slugs and snails.
-Fertilise your Crocus annually in winter and or spring depending on your soil.
+You can fertilise your Crocus annually in winter and or spring depending on your soil.

 Winter to Spring

 Cool to Mediterranean